-An “O” ring is the tiny rubber band or sometimes a very thin wire (ligature), that holds the orthodontic wire in the bracket/braces.
+An “O” ring is the tiny rubber band or sometimes a very thin wire (ligature), that holds the wire in the bracket/brace.
 If a rubber o-ring should come off, you may be able to put it back in place using disinfected tweezers.
 If a wire ligature comes loose, simply remove it with the tweezers.
 If the wire ligature is sticking out into the lip but is not loose, it may be bent back down with a Q-tip or pencil eraser to eliminate the irritation.
-If irritation persists feel free to call us and set an office appointment with your orthodontist at our San Ramon, CA location.
-Or you can meet with us online and schedule a teledentistry virtual video.

-It’s normal to have some discomfort during orthodontic treatment as your teeth move however it should not last longer than a couple days.
+It’s normal to have some discomfort during a procedure as your teeth move however it should not last longer than a couple days.
 Rinsing your mouth with warm salt water and over-the-counter pain relievers, such as acetaminophen or ibuprofen, may alleviate some discomfort.
-If the discomfort lasts longer than a couple days, be sure to call us at our office in San Ramon, CA to discuss.
+If the discomfort lasts longer than a couple days, be sure to call and discuss with our staff.

 Some patients are susceptible to episodes of mouth sores.
-While braces do not cause them, they may be precipitated or exacerbated by an irritation from braces.
-One or several areas of ulceration of the cheeks, lips or tongue may appear.
+While braces do not cause them, they may be brought on by an irritation from braces.
+Several areas of ulceration of the cheeks, lips, or tongue may appear.
 This is not an emergency but may be very uncomfortable.
 Prompt relief may be achieved by applying a small amount of topical anesthetic (such as Orabase or Ora-Gel) directly to the ulcerated surface using a cotton swab – reapply as needed.
-If after a couple days the discomfort does not resolve, call us at our dental office in San Ramon, CA to discuss.
-Or you can meet with us online and schedule a teledentistry virtual video.
+If after a couple days the discomfort does not resolve, call us or email us at our office to discuss.

 Sometimes braces or wires can be irritating to the mouth, especially when eating.
 A small amount of orthodontic relief wax makes an excellent buffer between metal and mouth.
 Simply pinch off a small piece and roll it into a ball the size of a small pea.
 Flatten the ball and place it completely over the area of the braces causing irritation.
-Wax for braces can be purchased at any drug store if you are unable to get some from our office in San Ramon, CA.
+Wax can be purchased at any drug store if you are unable to get some from us at our San Ramon office.

 Occasionally the end of a wire will work itself out of place and can irritate the mouth.
 Use a Q-tip or clean tweezer and try to push the wire so that it is flat against the tooth.
 If the wire cannot be moved into a comfortable position, cover it with relief wax.

-If the braces or bands have come loose in any way, give us a call at our dental office in San Ramon, CA to determine appropriate next steps.
+If the braces or bands have come loose, call or email our San Ramon office to determine the appropriate next steps.